caltechlibrary/newt/newtrouter_explained.md

 route interesting_album_view defined, request path GET /api/{$}, pipeline size 1
 ~~~

 For now ignore the "WARNING" about models.
-The SQL program "setup_album_reviews_demo.sql" already created the database, table and functions to the models are not necessary for this demo.
+The SQL program "setup_album_reviews_demo.sql" already created the database, table and functions that implement our data models so are not necessary for this demo.

 Now let's run the Newt Router.